digitalinteraction/fourcorners-editor/README.md

 >
 > [Found out how to enable my content](https://github.com/digitalinteraction/fourcorners)

-This information is stored in a simple (YAML) text file which the creator places with the image on their website.
+This information is stored in a simple (JSON) text file which the creator places with the image on their website.
 These 'sidecar' files can be created manually, but you can also use this online editor to create and edit your metadata.